Ema (film): Release

 It had its world premiere at the Venice Film Festival on August 31, 2019.
 It also screened at the Toronto International Film Festival on September 9, 2019.
 It was released in Chile on 26 September 2019.
 Shortly after, Mubi and Music Box Films acquired U.K. and U.S. distribution rights to the film.
 Mubi previously planned a theatrical release for the film, but it was cancelled due to the COVID-19 pandemic.
-Instead, the film was released through video streaming services in the U.K, Ireland and India, from 2 May 2020.
+Instead, the film was released through Mubi's video streaming service in the U.K, Ireland and India, from 2 May 2020.

 Ema was released in Australian cinemas on May 13, 2021.
 It was released in the United States on 13 August 2021.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 88% based on 141 reviews, with an average rating of 7.50/10.
 The consensus reads, "Beautifully filmed and powerfully acted, Ema puts a thoroughly distinctive spin on its story of emotional trauma and self-discovery."
-On Metacritic, the film has a weighted average score of 71 out of 100, based on reviews from 25 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a weighted average score of 71 out of 100, based on reviews from 25 critics, indicating "generally favorable reviews".